 Gratitude in Health Care

-- In November 2016, more than 700 employees at five healthcare organizations, including Kaiser Permanente, Marin General Hospital, and Dignity Health, participated in a “21-Day Gratitude Challenge” through Thnx4.org, the GGSC’s online gratitude journal.
-Post-challenge surveys of participants showed increased resilience and satisfaction with life, along with a decrease in feelings of loneliness.
-A second 21-Day Gratitude Challenge is planned for Fall 2017.
+In November of 2016, more than 700 employees across five health care organizations, including Kaiser Permanente, Marin General Hospital, and Dignity Health, participated in a “21-Day Gratitude Challenge” through Thnx4.
+Surveys of participants showed increases in their resilience and satisfaction with life, along with a decrease in feelings of loneliness.

 Gratitude Speakers Bureau

 The Greater Good Science Center has a number of experts who speak widely on the science of gratitude.
 They often deliver keynotes, workshops, and other presentations to audiences of health professionals.

 Learn more at the GGSC’s Gratitude Speakers Bureau.
 That webpage also includes summaries of talks they have already prepared or delivered.

 On October 13, 2015, the GGSC convened more than 40 leaders from UC San Francisco Medical Center, Kaiser Permanente, Sutter Health, Sharp Best Health, Scripps Health, Dignity Health, and other organizations for a half-day event on "Pioneering Gratitude in Health Care."
 Participants came together to learn about the science of gratitude, hear stories of health care innovators who are applying that science to their work, share current approaches to delivering or infusing gratitude into the culture of health care, and then brainstorm promising paths forward.